max-pub/EpiSeq/README.md

 ## 5. Typing Filter
 The typing-distance-matrix can be filtered by distance of sample-dates.

-**Typing Temporal (TT):** sets the upper limit of days between any two samples.
+- **Typing Temporal (TT):** sets the upper limit of days between any two samples.

-A histogram showing the distribution of typing distances is also created during this step.
+The following histogram showing the distribution of typing distances is also created during this step.

 ![image](docs/typeHist.png)